 The only time a goalie may be shown a yellow card for a back pass is if they are persistently handling passes from their own players.
 This is because persistent offenses of any kind can result in a caution from the referee.
 Persistent back passes are no different.

 Hopefully, you will now see that there are multiple benefits to the back pass rule in soccer.

 - It’s a popular and successful rule with the fans

 - and forces goalies to become better with the ball at their feet

-If you are interested in exploring more about where and when goalies can use their hands, I encourage you to check out this article I recently wrote explain this area of the game.
+Check out my recent article about where and when goalies can use their hands if you want to understand more about this area of the game.